ishandandekar/Churnobyl/README.md

 ### Issues:

-- Have commented out the SHAP plots, it raises an error when RandomForest is the best one
-- Suddenly, since 2 3 runs RandomForest is now the best model, dont know how this changed.
 - Wandb cant seem to log preprocessors, still have to figure this out
   > Did some experimentation, `wandb` is only logging the new preprocessors, only if I delete the previous versions, idk what other fix there is.
 But this'll have to do right now.
 I'll have to figure out the `encoder_oe` stuff before I tackle this.
 - There is no code for imputing values in pipeline. **This has been set aside temporalily**